junxit/us-congress-bills-111/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2010-11-16 — [House 111-2-570](votes/house-111-2-0570.md) — On Motion to Suspend the Rules and Agree — **Passed** (406–0)

 ## Actions

 - 2010-06-24 — Introduced in House
 - 2010-06-24 — Introduced in House
 - 2010-06-24 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-11-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-11-16 — Considered as unfinished business. (consideration: CR H7476)
+- 2010-11-16 — Considered under suspension of the rules. (consideration: CR H7458-7459)
+- 2010-11-16 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1475.
+- 2010-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-16 — Ms. Norton moved to suspend the rules and agree to the resolution.
+- 2010-11-16 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 570). (text: CR H7458)
+- 2010-11-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 570).(text: CR H7458)